 On the other hand, when we ask Google Assistant what the weather outside is, we get an accurate response.
 That’s because answering basic questions about the weather is within the range of intelligence that Google Assitant is designed to operate in.

 As humans, we have the capacity to assess our surroundings, to be sentient creatures, and to have emotionally-driven responses to situations.
-The AI that exists around us doesn’t have the fluidity or flexibility to think like we do.
+The AI that exists around us doesn’t have the fluidity or flexibility to think as we do.
 Even something as complex as a self-driving car is considered Weak AI, except that a self-driving car is made up of multiple ANI systems.

-Benefits of Artificial Narrow Intelligence
+Benefits of Narrow AI

 Narrow AI by itself is a great feat in human innovation and intelligence.
 ANI systems are able to process data and complete tasks at a significantly quicker pace than any human being can, which has enabled us to improve our overall productivity, efficiency, and quality of life.